RedisGears/RedisGears/docs/redisai.md

 `def scriptRunnerAddOutput(script_runner: PyScriptRunner, name: str) -> long`

 Append a placeholder for an output tensor to return from the script's execution.
-The outputs number and order should match the expected order in underline script's entry point function signature.
+The outputs number and order should match the expected order in the underlying script's entrypoint function signature.

 * _script_runner_ - `PyScriptRunner` object that was created using `createScriptRunner` call
 * _returns_ - always returns 1